 At Procomp we specialise in logistics planning and optimisation where Strategic Optimisation is routinely used to guide decisions such as where to locate depots and hubs, to model new services, and to identify potential cost savings.

-Procomp are pioneers in the use of advanced logistics planning tools and methods to improve the delivery of care in the community.
+Procomp are pioneers in the use of advanced logistics planning tools and methods to improve the delivery of domiciliary care.
 We have seen from working with public and private sector community care providers in different countries that the fundamental challenges are quite universal, although local organisational structures and practices may introduce additional bottlenecks or cause problems to manifest in different ways.